Welcome to my TCA Touring Roster page.

 I'm looking forward to travelling throughout the entire state of Texas as a performing artist to share what I love best--reading & writing!

 Ms. Cortez, member of the Texas Institute of Letters and winner of the PEN Texas Literary Award in poetry, has authored four books: Tired, Hungry, Standing in One Spot for Twelve Hours: Essential Cop Essays, How to Undress a Cop (poetry), Cold Blue Steel (poetry), and Walking Home: Growing Up Hispanic in Houston (memoir).
-Ms. Cortez has won three prizes for her editing skills in ground-breaking anthologies: a 2016 Southwest Book of the Year, Winner Press Women of Texas 2016 Award for Editing, Winner - National Federation of Press Women 2016 Award for Editing, and Honorable Mention - 2016 International Latino Book Awards for Vanishing Points: Poems and Photographs of Texas Roadside Memorials, the 2008 Skipping Stones Honor Award for Windows into My World: Latino Youth Write Their Lives, and the Regional Border Library Association Southwest Book of the Year Award and the 2013 International Latino Book Award in Latino Focused Non-Fiction (Bilingual) for Our Lost Border: Essays on Life amid the Narco-Violence, co-edited with Sergio Troncoso.
+Ms. Cortez has won seven prizes for her editing skills in ground-breaking anthologies: a 2016 Southwest Book of the Year, Winner Press Women of Texas 2016 Award for Editing, Winner - National Federation of Press Women 2016 Award for Editing, and Honorable Mention - 2016 International Latino Book Awards for Vanishing Points: Poems and Photographs of Texas Roadside Memorials, the 2008 Skipping Stones Honor Award for Windows into My World: Latino Youth Write Their Lives, and the Regional Border Library Association Southwest Book of the Year Award and the 2013 International Latino Book Award in Latino Focused Non-Fiction (Bilingual) for Our Lost Border: Essays on Life amid the Narco-Violence, co-edited with Sergio Troncoso.
 Ms. Cortez also received a 2012 Honorable Mention for editing You Don’t Have a Clue: Latino Mystery Stories for Teens from the International Latino Book Awards.

 Ms. Cortez is available to teach writing workshops to all ages and to all skill levels.

-She is also available for poetry readings from any of her three books of poetry, or her newest anthology celebrating poignant roadside memorials, Vanishing Points: Poems and Photographs of Texas Roadside Memorials, and new book, Tired, Hungary, Standing in One Place for Twelve Hours: Essential Cop Essays.
+She is also available for poetry readings from any of her three books of poetry, her newest anthology celebrating poignant roadside memorials, Vanishing Points: Poems and Photographs of Texas Roadside Memorials, and new book, Tired, Hungary, Standing in One Place for Twelve Hours: Essential Cop Essays.